catalyzeio/paas-cli-reference/combined_docs.md

 Options:
-  -c, --mongo-collection=""   If importing into a mongo service, the name of the collection to import into -d, --mongo-database=""     If importing into a mongo service, the name of the database to import into
+  -c, --mongo-collection=""   If importing into a mongo service, the name of the collection to import into -d, --mongo-database=""     If importing into a mongo service, the name of the database to import into -s, --skip-backup=false     Skip backing up database.
+Useful for large databases, which can have long backup times.

 ```